tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   * The technical indicator would suggest that the underlying stock price will rise in the short-term.
 The trading signal would signal to buy.

-* Ask students the following: if **dual moving average crossover** is used, what would be the trading signal for the following scenario:
+* Ask students the following: if dual moving average crossover is used, what would the trading signal be for this scenario:

-  * The short window moving average crosses under a long window moving average and continues to be less than the long window moving average (stock will fall in the short-term).
+  * The short window moving average crosses under a long window moving average, and continues to be less than the long window moving average (stock will fall in the short-term).

   * **Answer** The signal would be to issue a sell order.
 Sell orders would be issued at the points in which the short window moving average crosses under the long window moving average.

 Open the solution file and highlight the following points:

-* By default, a Pandas DataFrame shows a limited number of rows and columns in order to conserve screen space (ex. the `...`); however, because we'll need to see the specific points at which a trading signal is active and the corresponding trade entry and exit points, it is a good idea to increase the Pandas DataFrame display size to show all of it's contents.
+* By default, a Pandas DataFrame shows a limited number of rows and columns in order to conserve screen space (ex. the `...`); however, because we'll need to see the specific points at which a trading signal is active and the corresponding trade entry and exit points, it is a good idea to increase the Pandas DataFrame display size to show all of its contents.

   ![dataframe-options](Images/dataframe-options.png)